-Member Winnie Johnson offered to gather information from a Jack and Jill chapter in Ohio that had been presenting a Beautillion.Winnieand I developed a unique plan for the Denver Chapter presentation.
+Member Winnie Johnson offered to gather information from a Jack and Jill chapter in Ohio that had been presenting a Beautillion.
+Winnie and June developed a unique plan for the Denver Chapter presentation.
 The membership voted to try it for one year.
 The 1984 Beautillion was an overwhelming success!
-Winnie Johnson and I were chair and co-chair for the following year.
+Winnie and June Johnson served as chair and co-chair for the following year.

-For 25 years, the dedicated mothers of the Denver Chapter have consistently supported the ideals of the Beautillion.
+For 32 years, the dedicated mothers of the Denver Chapter have consistently supported the ideals of the Beautillion.
 There have been many mothers in this organization who have chaired the Beautillion and each year is better than the previous year.
 However, what makes the Denver Chapter's Beautillion unique are the dance routines performed by the Beaus and Escorts.

 Letisha Williams, along with Berma Benson, choreographed the dance routine for the first Beautillion.
-Letisha was the choreographer for an additional year and passed the baton to her daughter, Rhetta Shead, who has been the Beautillion choreographer for the past 23 years since that time.
+Letisha was the choreographer for an additional year and passed the baton to her daughter, Rhetta Shead, who has been the Beautillion choreographer for the past 31 years since that time.